ipeis/HMCTuning/README.md

 ### Example

 In the following gif you can see how effective is the training algorithm.
 Horizontal scaling is automatically adjusted to inflate the proposal for covering the density.
+Step sizes matrix are showed with color scale at the right.
+Ovjective and SKSD are included.

 ![Alt Text](assets/gifs/training_wave.gif)